 The Pensions Advisory Service expert also said in 2002 that "The loss of these servicemen's pension rights is now becoming important to them 27 years on but they should have been campaigning back in 1975."

-The above-mentioned Katy Clark article identifies that although the legislation was passed in September 1973 (having been in preparation much earlier), it was not until March 1975 that the MoD produced a leaflet that explained the main features of preserved pensions and gave notice that they would apply to those who served on or after April 6 1975.
+The above-mentioned Katy Clark article identifies that although the legislation was passed in September 1973 (having been in preparation much earlier), it was not until the last moment - March 1975 - that the MoD even produced a leaflet that explained the main features of preserved pensions and gave notice that they would apply to those who served on or after April 6 1975.

 Some personnel were discharged against their will when the authorities knew that the relevant changes were pending.
 Many others left voluntarily without ever being told that they would be missing out on significant pension benefits..